Point What You Mean: Visually Grounded Instruction Policy: METHOD

 \paragraph{Data Annotation Pipeline} While visually grounded instructions enable precise object referring, collecting bounding boxes for every episode by hand is prohibitively expensive.
 To make training scalable, we employ Multi-modal Large Language Models (MLLMs) to automatically generate the grounding signal.
 The pipeline of the training workflow is illustrated in Figure \ref{fig:method-training}.

 Concretely, for each demonstration we adopt a four-stage automatic annotation pipeline.
 First, the MLLM performs video-level scene understanding conditioned on the full episode and its textual description.
 Second, it selects one or more key frames where the target object is clearly visible.
 Third, the MLLM predicts a bounding box for the referred target on the selected key frame.
 Finally, this box is propagated to the first-frame overhead image $\tilde{I}_{g,0}$, yielding the $(\tilde{I}_{g,0}, g)$ pairs used as supervision for the grounded instruction branch described above.
 We adopt this single-frame grounding strategy primarily for efficiency: performing visual grounding once per episode avoids redundant per-frame processing and significantly accelerates both data generation and inference.
 Empirically, we find that the generated boxes provide sufficiently accurate supervision for diverse manipulation tasks.
-The full annotation pipeline design and further analysis are provided in the Appendix.
+The full prompt, structured JSON output, and annotation quality analysis are included in Appendix~\ref{sec:annotation_pipeline}.

-\paragraph{Data Augmentation} To improve robustness of the visual grounding signal, we apply two simple augmentations directly to the grounded-image input: \begin{itemize} \item \textbf{Random translation.} We randomly translate the grounded image so that the scene and box move together, encouraging the policy to rely on the target's \emph{relative} position in the scene rather than absolute pixel coordinates. \item \textbf{Localized CutMix~\cite{yun2019cutmix}.} Within the bounding box, we partially replace the object appearance with ImageNet~\cite{deng2009imagenet} patches while leaving the surrounding context unchanged, preventing the model from overfitting the grounding prompt to a small set of seen object instances. \end{itemize} These augmentations promote generalization under spatial perturbations and novel object appearances without changing the underlying policy architecture.
+\paragraph{Data Augmentation} To improve robustness of the visual grounding signal, we apply two simple augmentations directly to the grounded-image input: \begin{itemize} \item \textbf{Random translation.} We randomly translate the grounded image so that the scene and box move together, encouraging the policy to rely on the target's \emph{relative} position in the scene rather than absolute pixel coordinates. \item \textbf{Localized CutMix~\cite{yun2019cutmix}.} Within the bounding box, we partially replace the object appearance with ImageNet~\cite{deng2009imagenet} patches while leaving the surrounding context unchanged, preventing the model from overfitting the grounding prompt to a small set of seen object instances. \end{itemize} Formally, the augmented grounded image is obtained through:

+where $\mathcal{A}_{\text{mix}}$ applies localized CutMix within the bounding box region, $\mathcal{A}_{\text{trans}}$ applies random translation with offset $\delta$, and the composition ensures both spatial and appearance invariance.
+These augmentations promote generalization under spatial perturbations and novel object appearances without changing the underlying policy architecture.